 Reality is there is no way to completely eradicate anxiety.
-Your child and you must learn coping skills, you child may need to see a professional.
+Your child and you must learn coping skills, your child may need to see a professional.
 Some mild anxiety can be worked through with a good Therpist or counselor.
 Sever cases may need psychiatric intervention and medication.
-Especially if your child’s anxiety is affect their ability to live life and function in your family.
+Especially if your child’s anxiety is affecting their ability to live life and function in your family.

 There are some great children books I have found to read to your child to help them understand anxiety /worry.

 We must make sure we are self reflective and understand our own anxieties so we can model healthy behavior for our children.
-Or at least try – first week to understand before being understood.
+Or at least try – to understand before being understood.

 The biggest hurdle we had was recognizing when anxiety was hitting and developing healthy ways to handle it.
 We still work on this.
 The overall goal is to teach your child to eventually be able to identify anxiety within themselves by recognizing behavior and feelings.
 Then developing a plan of what to do with those feelings and how to work through them.
-Even the best medications for anxiety that work for your child will not cure them of anxiety.
+Even the best medications for anxiety that work for your child will not cure them of the process getting anxious brings.